ErikKassubek/ADVOCATE/doc/fuzzing/Flow.md

 paths we explore.

 ## Implementations

+We implemented the flow mutation for `once`, `mutex`, `channel`.
+While performing the analysis, we look for operations of on the same element and of the same operation (e.g. Do on the same once, send on the same channel), that happen concurrently, based on the HB information.
+We hereby focus mainly on situations, where the first of those executions was successful (executed Do functions, successful acquire in tryLock, executed send, ...), but the second was not.\
+If this is the case, we will create a run, where the order of those are switched.

 It would be possible to directly write a new trace, where the concurrent once, mutex, send and receive are reversed.
 But here we use a simple method to reduce the overhead.
 For each of the pairs of operations we